-Students are encouraged to notify school staff when they are being bullied or suspect that another student is being victimized.
+It is strongly recommended that students notify school staff promptly when they are being bullied or suspect that another student is being victimized.
 In addition, the Principal or designee shall develop means for students to report threats or incidents confidentially and anonymously.